naman03malhotra/match-rules/README.md

 # match-rules

-A tiny (1kB GZipped) zero dependency JavaScript utility that lets you write your conditional business logic in a declarative pattern (React like).
+A tiny (1kB GZipped) zero dependency JavaScript utility that lets you write your conditional business logic in a declarative way (React like).

 It can be used with feature flags, complex conditions, conditional rendering, and the rest is your imagination.